Majestic-MJ12/OC_P2_DA-Python/README.md

 Make sure you're in a virtual environment

-# Make sure that you're using the right requirements by running the following command
+# Requirements

-pip install -r requirements.txt
+Make sure that you're using the right requirements by running the following command: pip install -r requirements.txt

 # Run the script